glovving/studio-project/README.md

 ## end function
 Up until log 4 end() has been a simple function that hides my buttons / selection and displays some text:
+It is a function of the pet class.

 ```
 end(){